ganeti/ganeti/doc/iallocator.rst

   entry in the input message, otherwise Ganeti will consider the result as failed

-  for multi-relocate mode, this is a list of lists of serialized opcodes; see the :ref:`design document <multi-reloc-result>` for a detailed description
+  for the ``node-evacuate`` and ``change-group`` modes, this is a dictionary containing, among other information, a list of lists of serialized opcodes; see the :ref:`design document
+  <multi-reloc-result>` for a detailed description

   for multi-evacuation mode, this is a list of lists; each element of the list is a list of instance name and the new secondary node